Kanupriya68/Karyotype-alteration-in-Colorectal-cancer-metastasis/README.md

 ### Supplementary Analysis
-These scripts are basically doing pheripheral analysis of the data which was done to explore various statistical and visulaization tools for learning purpose.
+These scripts are basically doing pheripheral analysis of the data which are done to explore various statistical and visulaization tools for learning purpose.

 #### PCAplot_withWGDPandQarms.R